-The Government's publicly held debt, or debt held by the public, including accrued interest, totaled approximately \$9.1 trillion at the end of FY 2010 - an increase of nearly \$1.5 trillion.
-As indicated, typically, budget surpluses have resulted in borrowing reductions, and budget deficits have yielded borrowing increases.
-However, the Government's debt operations are much more complex than this would imply.
-Each year, trillions of dollars of debt matures and new debt takes its place.
-In FY 2010, new borrowings were \$8.5 trillion and repayments of maturing debts held by the public were \$7.1 trillion.
-Both represented slight decreases over new borrowings and debt repayments for FY 2009, respectively.
+The Government's publicly held debt, or debt held by the public, and accrued interest, as reported on the Government's balance sheet, is comprised of Treasury securities, such as bills, notes, and bonds, net of unamortized discounts and premiums; and accrued interest payable.
+The "public" consists of individuals, corporations, state and local governments, Federal Reserve Banks, foreign governments, and other entities outside the Federal Government.
+Debt held by the public and accrued interest is a balance sheet liability and totaled approximately \$10.2 trillion at the end of FY 2011 - an increase of about \$1.1 trillion.
+As indicated above, budget surpluses have typically resulted in borrowing reductions, and budget deficits have conversely yielded borrowing increases.
+However, the Government's debt operations are generally much more complex than this would imply.
+Each year, trillions of dollars of debt matures and new debt is issued to take its place.
+In FY 2011, new borrowings were \$8.0 trillion and repayments of maturing debt held by the public were \$6.9 trillion.
+Both represented slight decreases over new borrowings and debt repayments as compared to FY 2010.